 Bruce Gilden’s new book Cherry Blossom brings together the best images from his long-term project in Japan —published in Go (2000)— with 34 previously unseen photographs.
-It’s available this September from Atelier EXB, and forthcoming in the US from Thames and Hudson in 2022.
+It’s available to buy here.

 In this Q&A, Gilden reflects on his trips to Japan of the late 1990s, talking through some of his best shots, recalling the fights he got in with Yakuza members, and explaining how he made a genuine, personal work on the streets of Tokyo and Osaka.

 What was your conception of Japan before you got there?